Yelling is One Sure Way to Sabotage Your Recall Training

 To be honest I’m not sure what I would have done in that situation.
 If panicked enough I’d probably start yelling like that, too.
-But luckily most of the recall issues you’ll run into won’t be so serious, so it should be easier to keep it from escalating that far.
+Luckily most recall issues you’ll run into won’t be quite that serious, so it should be a bit easier to keep your cool.

-But the video brings up two important points of recall training:
+But the video does bring up two important points of recall training: